-Our Food Redistribution Centre is appealing for new volunteers to join the team.
+Our Food Redistribution Centre is again appealing for new volunteers to join the team.

-The team’s work has ensured vulnerable groups, including families in need and elderly people needing to shield, haven’t gone without food in the face of illness or financial insecurity.
-Run in partnership with national charity FareShare, it supports more than 200 community groups and charities across Lancashire and Cumbria.
+Our team’s work has ensured vulnerable groups, including those who’ve lost work and families in need, haven’t gone without food in the face of illness or financial insecurity.
+Run in partnership with national charity FareShare, the Centre supports more 216 community groups and charities across Lancashire and Cumbria.

 We urgently need volunteers for morning (8am to midday) or afternoon (1pm to 5pm) shifts on weekdays.
 The roles cover: